-In 2017 a total of 96 BSCCP trainee members sat the BSCCP OSCE.
-In 2016 there were 78 candidates who sat the exam.
+In 2018 a total of 76 BSCCP trainee members sat the BSCCP OSCE.
+In 2017 there were 96 candidates who sat the exam.
 The OSCE exam undergoes reliability tests and has been proven to be a successful and accurate method of assessing the trainee Colposcopists written and interactive skills.

-The Society also held two OSCE Preparation Courses, with a total of 47 attendees A Basic course scheduled for November 2017 was cancelled as only three delegates registered for the course.
-A Trainer's seminar with 231 attendees was held in Cardiff.
+The Society also held two OSCE Preparation Courses, with a total of 47 attendees.
+An Advanced Course suitable for BSCCP reaccreditation was held in Birmingham in November 2018 and 62 delegates attended the course.
+A further Advanced course is scheduled for November 2019.
+A Trainer's seminar with 309 attendees was held in Manchester in 2018 (231 in Cardiff 2017).

-BSCCP 2017 Annual Scientific Meeting
+BSCCP 2018 Annual Scientific Meeting

-In 2017 the BSCCP Annual Scientific Meeting was held in Cardiff and was attended by 419 delegates.
+In 2018 the BSCCP Annual Scientific Meeting was held in Manchester and was attended by 595 delegates (419 in Cardiff 2017).

 Up-to-date information was disseminated, thus giving practicing Colposcopists from the UK, Republic of Ireland and overseas the chance to share knowledge.
 This was filmed to enable the lecture resources to be available to members on the BSCCP website. www.bsccp.org.uk

-BSCCP Awards and Scholarships 2017
+BSCCP Awards and Scholarships 2018